danielaparker/jsoncons/README.md

 Decode and encode work for all C++ classes that have [json_type_traits](doc/ref/json_type_traits.md) defined.
-The standard library containers are already supported, and your own types will also be supported if you specialize `json_type_traits` in the `jsoncons` namespace.
+The standard library containers are already supported, and your own types will be supported too if you specialize `json_type_traits` in the `jsoncons` namespace.

 ```c++